Publications/Forthcoming

 Lawall, Katharina.
-“Gender-immigration messages: How women’s rights are used to normalise anti-immigration views”
+“Gender-immigration messages: How women’s rights are used to normalize anti-immigration views”

-Abstract: How do extreme political parties normalise unacceptable views?
-I argue that when previously unacceptable positions are “normatively repackaged” as a defence of liberal democratic values, voters will find the position more acceptable.
-I examine this at the example of gender-immigration messages: statements using women’s rights to justify anti-immigration claims.
-I argue that gender-immigration messages make anti-immigration views and parties more acceptable.
-To test this, I conduct survey experiments, varying whether respondents are exposed to a gender-immigration message, an immigration message, a gender message or no message.
-I find that normative repackaging increases the acceptability of previously unacceptable views among all voters (in Norway), and among women, compared to men (in Germany).
-However, I find no effects of gender-immigration messages on radical right support or the direct expression of anti-immigrant views.
-These findings have important implications for our understanding of normative repackaging as a powerful legitimising device.
+Abstract: How do extreme political views become acceptable?
+We argue that when previously unacceptable positions are ‘normatively framed’ as a defense of liberal democratic values, voters will find the position more acceptable.
+We examine this at the example of gender-immigration messages: statements using women’s rights to justify anti-immigration claims.
+Gender-immigration messages should make anti-immigration views and parties more acceptable.
+To test this, we conduct survey experiments, varying whether respondents are exposed to a gender-immigration message, an immigration message, a gender message, or no message.
+We find that normative framing increases the acceptability of anti-immigration views among all voters (in Norway) and among women, compared to men (in Germany).
+However, we do not find effects of gender-immigration messages on radical right support or the direct expression of anti-immigrant views.
+These findings have important implications for our understanding of normative framing as a powerful legitimizing device.

 Lawall, Katharina.
 “My enemy’s enemy is my friend: the implications of negative partisanship in multi-party systems”